Cephra/blog/content/posts/local-code-shortcode.md

 +++
 title = 'Local Code Shortcode' date = 2024-01-17T13:17:56+01:00
+summary = 'Short post about how I solved showing codefiles from the project root'
 +++

 I've created a Hugo Shortcode to be able to include code files from this project.